sportsclimbs/sportclimbs-2/content/south-wales/south-east-sandstone/llanbradach/llanbradach-upper-tier-rightt-hand-walls.md

 Climb the wall just left of the main angle of the bay.

 **5. Blinded by Love (6c+) *★★***
-Superb sustained climbing on the stepped arete.
+Superb sustained climbing on the stepped arête.

 **6. The Laughing Policeman (6b+) *★***
 The crack and groove system starting via difficult rib.
 Suffers from seepage at the start of the route, hence climbing the rib on the right.

 **7. Fair Cop (6b+) *★***
-The crack, wall and flying arete.
+The crack, wall and flying arête.
 A long sustained pitch with a technical start to the wall and an 'out there' finish.

 **8. Aptitude Test (7a) *★***
-The desperately technical, blunt, low-level arete.
+The desperately technical, blunt, low-level arête.

 **9. The Merthyr Infill (6c) *★***
 A short technical and worthwhile wall.